markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 We've now given the user the power to add their own information to our program.
 Where the `window.alert()` function sent a message from the program to the user through the browser's window, the `window.prompt()` function is used to ask the user to provide some input and send it back to the program.
 Learn more about the [`window.prompt()` function on MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)

-Enter your robot's name into the input field displayed in this prompt dialogue and click the "Ok" button (the name of this button may vary depending on the browser in use).
+Enter your robot's name into the input field displayed in this prompt dialog and click the "Ok" button (the name of this button may vary depending on the browser in use).
 The user has now provided the JavaScript program with that information and the program can use it throughout the code.

 > **Important:** The `window` is a collection of functions and many other properties that is build natively into the browser.
 Whenever we open up our program in the browser, our JavaScript file's code is executed in the context of the `window`, so the tools and information (called "properties") it provides are always accessible by our code.
 >